WePesa/blockapps-api-payout-sample/README.md

    `npm install`
 1. Change the value of $SERVER_URL$ in `config.yaml`, to point to your Strato server.
 1. Run `node createPayoutUsers.js` which will generate addresses for Victor, Kieren, and Jim
 1. Open index.js and copy those addresses into their owner's fields in the source code for the solidity contract.
+Also replace them in `printPayoutAccounts` function.

 1. Run the sample

    `node index.js`